ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IOrbitStateEquinoctial.rst

 IOrbitStateEquinoctial
 ======================

-.. py:class:: IOrbitStateEquinoctial
+.. py:class:: ansys.stk.core.stkobjects.IOrbitStateEquinoctial

    IOrbitState

    Equinoctial coordinate type, which uses the center of the Earth as the origin and the plane of the satellite's orbit as the reference plane.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IOrbitStateEquinoctial

 Overview
 --------